Azure/azure-container-networking/docs/feature/subnet-scarcity/phase-3/2-nncbeta.md

 - the `status.assignedIPCount` field is moved and renamed to `status.networkContainers[].secondaryIPCount`
 - the `status.networkContainers[].ipAssignments` field is renamed to `status.networkContainers[].secondaryIPs`
     - the keys of the secondaryIPs are renamed from `ip` and `name` to `address` and `id` respectively
-- the `status.subnetName` fields is removed as a duplicate of `status.subnetID`
+- the `status.subnetID` fields is removed as a duplicate of `status.subnetName`, where both were actually the "name" and not a unique ID.
 - the `status.scaler` is removed entirely

 #### Migration